WINTER HAVEN – James Hogan always thought it would be a cold day in Florida before he saw the Lake Maude Project come to fruition.

-Washington, D.C. – Congressman Darren Soto released the following statement today after the administration’s announcement of imposing new sanctions against Venezuelan government officials.
+Washington, D.C. – U.S. Congressman Darren Soto issued the following statement on the House passage of a bipartisan budget deal:

 In The News

 After contentious weeks at the U.S. Capitol, Congressman Darren Soto has turned his attention toward Tallahassee, where he believes legislators face “big challenges” and should seize the opportunity to unite on major issues facing the state.

 LAKELAND – Congressmen Dennis Ross and Darren Soto shared their views on a wide range of topics Wednesday during a town hall-style discussion at Southeastern University in Lakeland.

 TALLAHASSEE — Florida is still under consideration for offshore oil drilling, a top Interior Department official said Friday, contradicting an announcement last week from Interior Secretary Ryan Zinke that energy exploration off the coast of Florida was “off